silverstripe/silverstripe-omnipay/README.md

 ## Installation

 [Composer](http://doc.silverstripe.org/framework/en/installation/composer) is currently the only supported way to set up this module:

 ```
 composer require silverstripe/silverstripe-omnipay
 ```

-As of version 2.0 this module only requires omnipay/common so you will also need to pull in your payment adapter of choice.
+As of version 2.0 this module only requires `omnipay/common` so you will also need to pull in your payment adapter of choice.
 Have a look at http://omnipay.thephpleague.com/gateways/official/ where the second column is the package name.

-For example, if you site uses PayPal you would also need to run:
+For example, if your site uses PayPal you would also need to run:

 ```
 composer require omnipay/paypal